Icon-Newsletter-smaller

 6. Log in to your online banking account.

-7. Proceed with paying your tax to BIR through the online banking platform.
+7. Proceed to pay your taxes to BIR through the online banking platform.

-8. Once you finish your BIR online payment, a confirmation page will be displayed to indicate your successful transaction.
+8. Once you finish your BIR online payment, a confirmation page will indicate your successful transaction.

 File your tax online using the Electronic Bureau of Internal Revenue Forms (eBIRForms) package, which you can download from the BIR website.[7]